- When should you use your credit card?

 It’s generally better to budget and save up for large, one-off purchases instead of going nuts at the local Westfield and throwing it all on the credit card.

-Can you pay your rent with a credit card?
+1. Can I pay your rent with a credit card?

 In short, yes.